 The Afghanistan Engineering Support Program (AESP) provides architectural and engineering services, and trains staff and technicians working for Afghan Ministries in the energy, transportation, water, sanitation, and communication sectors.
 The $72 million project began in November 2009 and ends in November 2015.
 Its main goals are raising the level of engineering skills in the Afghan government and businesses, and increasing the quality of engineering works in the country.

-- Energy & Transportation Engineering: Provides planning, design, and quality assurance services in electric power transmission and generation projects throughout Afghanistan.
+- Energy engineering: Provide planning, design and quality assurance services in electric power transmission and generation projects throughout Afghanistan.

 - Transportation engineering: Facilitate third-party quality assurance oversight for road and airport construction, master planning and engineering support for provincial reconstruction teams.

 - Vertical structures: Provide technical support and design services for education, health and judicial facilities.

 - Technical services: Conduct technical reviews of existing dam and hydro-electric power facilities and perform assessments of potential dams for flood control, irrigation and power generation.

 - Capacity building: Train local staff in project management, computer-aided design, building standards and technical specifications, communication, technical writing and leadership.

 - Empowerment of female engineering students: Facilitate work experience for female engineering students through an internship program.